Sofia Richie Exposes Her Rock Hard Abs In Crop Top While Running Errands

 The Daily Mail reports that Sofia was snapped by the paparazzi as she and her gal pal, Pia Mia, ran some errands in Calabasas on Tuesday.

-The two women were seen hitting up local grocery chain, Ralph’s, as they picked up some supplies such as milk.
-Richie wore a tiny black crop top with a collar.
+The two women were seen hitting up local grocery chain, Ralph’s, as they picked up some supplies, such as milk.
+Sofia wore a tiny black crop top with a collar.
 The shirt showcased her flat tummy and rock hard abs.
-She also donned some baggy, light-gray sweatpants, which flaunted her curvy hips.
+She also sported some baggy, light gray sweatpants, which flaunted her curvy hips.

-Sofia wore her long, blonde hair parted down the center and styled in waves that fell down her back and around down her shoulders.
+Sofia wore her long, blond hair parted down the center and styled in waves that fell down her back and around her shoulders.
 She also rocked a full face of makeup for the outing, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, and a nude lip.

-Richie accessorized her cute and casual style with a pair of dark sunglasses, white sneakers on her feet, a gold chain around her neck, and bracelets on her wrist.
+Sofia accessorized her cute and casual style with a pair of dark sunglasses, white sneakers on her feet, a gold chain around her neck, and bracelets on her wrist.

 Meanwhile, Pia also wore a black crop top, which put her impossibly tiny waist in the spotlight.
 While inside the store, the friends updated their Instagram stories, and even posed for a selfie in the security camera.

 As many fans know, Pia is a good friend of Kylie Jenner, and Sofia and Kylie have grown very close in recent months.
-Richie’s romance with Scott Disick is said to have helped the friends reconnect.
+Sofia’s romance with Scott Disick is said to have helped the friends reconnect.

-The Inquisitr previously reported that Jenner even took her girl squad on an epic trip to Turks and Caicos over the summer.
+The Inquisitr previously reported that Kylie even took her girl squad on an epic trip to Turks and Caicos over the summer.

 “Sofia was so thrilled to be invited to Kylie’s girls trip in celebration of her skincare line.
 She’s been having the time of her life with Kylie and all her friends, and is so happy to be spending quality time with Kylie,” an insider dished to Hollywood Life.